-Mortality rates of people with disability have decreased significantly over the course of each successive Omicron wave of COVID-19.
+Mortality rates of people with disability have decreased significantly over the course of each COVID-19 wave.
 Nonetheless, the mortality rate of people with disability is higher than that of the general population.

 The higher mortality rate is likely due to the increased prevalence of complex underlying health conditions among people with disability, compared to the general population.
-It reinforces the importance for people with disability, particularly those with complex health conditions, to stay up to date with their COVID-19 vaccination1.
+It reinforces the importance for people with disability, particularly those with complex health conditions, to maintain vaccination against COVID-19.